 - 2.1 At the Issues and Options stage, the Council consulted widely, utilising the Sandwell Local Plan Consultee Database as a starting point.
 Everyone on this database received an e-mail or postal letter with information on the consultation and how to respond.
 The consultee database is made up of roughly 500 consultees, including statutory (specific) organisations, general consultation bodies, and local consultation bodies, along with many individual residents. - 2.2 The Council has sought to engage positively with a range of groups throughout the process, and not only at times of consultation.
 As part of the Duty to Cooperate (DtC), the Council has met on several occasions with neighbouring and closely related authorities to discuss and identify any cross-boundary issues and how to tackle them.
-A separate Sandwell Local Plan Regulation 18 Duty to Cooperate

-Statement will be prepared, which outlines how Sandwell is managing the requirements of the Duty to Cooperate throughout production of the Sandwell Local Plan.
+A separate statement will be prepared which sets out how the requirements of the Duty to Co-operate is being managed through the production of the Sandwell local Plan.